Danielperezparada/customerJoke/README.md

 ## Instructions:

-The porpouse of this document is explain the instructions to install and execute the customerJoke Api.
+The porpoise of this document is to explain the instructions to install and execute the customerJoke Api.
 It can run in your own machine as local or in a docker container using docker-compose.

 ### Local

-To be able to work in local you have to have a MongoDB instance up and runing in your local machine with this specifications:
+To be able to work in local you must have a MongoDB instance up and runing in your local machine with this specifications:

 ```sh
 hostName: "localhost"